lucasjoliveau/doc/fr/legal/terms/enterprise.md

-External contributions are covered by a [Copyright License Agreement](https://www.odoo.com/cla) that provides a permanent, free and irrevocable, copyright and patent licence to Odoo SA.
+External contributions are covered by a [Copyright License Agreement](https://www.odoo.com/cla) that provides a permanent, free and irrevocable, copyright and patent licence to Konvergo ERP SA.

 ### 7.2 Disclaimers